Comic Book Brain

 Review Black Adam - 2022

 Perhaps a cleverly written sequel can fix all this, which is my charitable view of the story craftsmanship problems in Black Adam that need polishing*.
-Like the first Suicide Squad movie, which also had garbled storytelling, Black Adam is all the same a likeable movie.
+Like the first Suicide Squad movie (a superior film), it also had garbled storytelling, Black Adam is all the same a likeable movie.
 Simply put, the film makes it easy to complain about too much extraneous CGI action (there's a lot!) cutting into too little of story with characters we'd like to have around more.
+Particularly a more coherant story involving the Justice Society.

 Wizards and gods